GaloisInc/ivory/ivory-tutorial/tutorial.md

 Make sure to update the `ivoryMain` function to include an initializer for the `potions` label.

 Next, let's implement a function to consume one potion and add back 25 points of magic points to the character.
-We will use Ivory's concrete syntax, defining it within the same block as the `Character` struct definition.
+We will use Ivory's concrete syntax, a C-like syntax for Ivory.
+In fact, you've already seen pieces of concrete syntax---our struct definition and import statements are in the concrete syntax.
+But we have a concrete syntax for the entire language!
+So let's write a function `use_potion` in the concrete syntax.

 ```haskell
 [ivory|